Basketball Border War date announced for 2021-22 season

 The Jayhawks are scheduled to visit Columbia in 2022-23 and 2024-25, with another game in Lawrence in 2023-24.
 The 2025-26 and 2026-27 games are scheduled for the T-Mobile Center in Kansas City.

 This date marks the second confirmation on the Tigers schedule.
-Missouri will be in Florida for the Jacksonville Classic Nov.
-11-12, when it will vie against SMU, Florida State and Loyola Marymount for a title.
+Missouri will be in Florida on Nov.
+11 and 12 for the Jacksonville Classic.
+Florida State, SMU and Loyola Marymount also are in the classic.